sungeunbae/mapplot/README.md

   ![plot_items_PGA](https://user-images.githubusercontent.com/466989/207484539-1c96633d-f572-4e75-8d90-ec481f07587a.png)

- To display numerical point values, try command like this.
+ To display numerical point values, use `--points` drawing mode.
+If `--column` is not specified, it will plot all available columns.
+If multiple columns are plotted, you could use `-n NUM_CORES` to utilize multiple CPU cores.

  ```
- python plot_items.py TeAnau_REL01.csv non_uniform_whole_nz_with_real_stations-hh400_v20p3_land.ll --title TeAnau -n 4 --points --column PGA
+ python plot_items.py TeAnau_REL01.csv non_uniform_whole_nz_with_real_stations-hh400_v20p3_land.ll --title TeAnau --points --column PGA
  ```

- If `--column` is not specified, it will plot all available columns.

  ## Surface and contours, added SRF faults.

+ The input CSV file contains discrete points.
+However, you could interplate this and obtain a smooth 2D surface.
  ![plot_items_pSA_10p0](https://user-images.githubusercontent.com/466989/207482252-3be6ea2e-66a1-4915-be7b-2debdde2f018.png)

 To display a surface instead of points, use `--surface` option. `--contour` option adds contour lines.
-As the surface is interpolated, it can take a little longer than points plotting.
-Consider using multiple cores with `-n` option, and `--fast` for slightly lower resolution.
+It uses Triangulation and LinearTriInterpolator for fast, yet nice looking surfaces.
+While this is generally more efficient than other benchmarked interpolation algorithms, it can take a little longer than points plotting.
+Consider using multiple cores with `-n` option to best utilize available CPU cores, and `--fast` for slightly lower resolution.

 You can also supply SRF files and display them on the map too.